harshgunwant/AI_Project_SearchAlgo/README.md

 # AI_Project_SearchAlgo
-Note: The code for this project (CS 205) is in the AI_ProjectFinal1 and NOT in production.
+Note: The code for this project (CS 205) is in the AI_ProjectFinal1.
+I have implemented this in Java Language.

 Here I have solved 8 piece puzzle using 3 Algorithms:
 1. Uniform cost search
 2. A* with misplaced tile heuristic